 During your final year, you will study two core modules and will be required to choose two option modules.

-Professional Learning and Practice (core)
+Professional Learning and Practice (Core)

-You’ll be encouraged to link with external organisations and business to source a work-related project within your chosen area of interest enabling you to develop employability skills in the context of your chosen career path.
+You’ll be encouraged to link with external organisations and businesses to source a work-related project within your chosen area of interest enabling you to develop employability skills in the context of your chosen career path.

 You’ll enhance essential skills in business and sector awareness, as well as effective interpersonal communication alongside practical elements involved in the negotiation and management of projects.

-Business Law and Practice (core)
+Business Law and Practice (Core)